clinetty/clinetty/README.md

-### Clinton Ogechi

 ### Hi There👋

+#### Professionl Summary:
-Professionl Summary: I'm a Junior DevOps and Cloud Engineer with a solid foundation in cloud computing, automation, and infrastructure management.
+- I'm a Junior DevOps and Cloud Engineer with a solid foundation in cloud computing, automation, and infrastructure management.
 Skilled in tools like Docker, Kubernetes, Jenkins, and AWS to streamline deployment processes and enhance system reliability.

-### Key Skills
+#### Key Skills

 - Cloud Platforms: AWS, Azure.
 - CI/CD: Jenkins, GitHub Actions.